hummingbird-dev/hummingbird-treeview/README.md

 ```

-- **enableNode(attr,name,state)**<br>
+- **enableNode(attr,name,state,{enableChildren})**<br> Enables a
-  Enables a former disabled node, which is identified by
+  former disabled node, which is identified by its id or data-id,
-  its id or data-id, which has to be defined
-  in the attr parameter.
+  which has to be defined in the attr parameter.
 The name parameter
   holds the name of the id or data-id.
-Set
-  state to true if the node should be
+Set state to true if the node
-  enabled and checked, set it to false if
+  should be enabled and checked, set it to false if the node should be
-  the node should be enabled and unchecked.
+  enabled and unchecked.
+Optionally set enableChildren to false or
+  true, default is true.

 ```javascript